george-masto/Rad-MLOps/docs/post-deployment-surveillance/post-deployment-surveillance.md

 ### Model Drift
 There are two main types of model drift: data drift and concept drift.
 #### Data Drift
-Changes in distritution of **serving data** relative to training data over time.
+Changes in distribution of **serving data** relative to training data over time.

 Example:
 - Scan Parameters are adjusted due to changes in scanner hardware, or scan time contraints.

 Detecting drift:

-- Define what subgroups to assess (e.g. gender, age, image slice thickness),
+- Define which subgroups to assess (e.g. gender, age, image slice thickness)

+    - difference in distribution of parameters between outliers and rest of data
+      - split dataset into two, four, etc. --> looking at subdistribution difference of a given variable
+      - k-means clustering across all parameters and performance
+    - this can help flag serving data that may yield subpar performance
+    - this also helps with targeted data sharing asks - help define data requests from users, if an option

-- Define metric(s) and threshold(s) to measure and detect drft.
+- Define metric(s) and threshold(s) to measure and detect drift.

+    - e.g. distribution of Female:Male in training data is significantly different than that seen in serving data

 - Define what actions to take if drift is detected.

     - Determine whether drift affects serving performance by reaching out to users.

-Obtain new training data from impacted users if possible.
+    - Obtain new data that doesn't overlap with current model's training distribution (e.g. males under 50) from impacted users, if possible.

 - Anticipate most likely situations drift can occur